MarcoDuiker/dockered_nsis/README.md

 	chmod a+x docker-qgis

-The above is the content of docker-qgis so you can just

-	./docker-qgis

-Put into a directory listed in your PATH environment variable, eg:
+Copy this file into a directory listed in your PATH environment variable to run it from any place you like, eg:

 	sudo cp docker-qgis /usr/local/bin

 #### Mounting your home directory ####

-The `-v ${HOME}:/home/${USER_NAME}` option in this script will mount your home directory in the container.
+The `-v ${HOME}:/home/${USER_NAME}` option in this script mounts your home directory in the container.

 This means that your countainer does NOT run fully isolated.